Worm Gearing

 The calculation is used for geometrical and strength designs and worm gearing check.
 The program solves the following tasks.

-2. Automatic transmission design with minimum input requirements.
+2. Automatic design of the transmission with a minimum of input requirements.

 4. Calculation of a table of proper solutions.

-9. Support of 2D and 3D CAD systems.
+9. Support for 2D and 3D CAD systems.

 The calculations use procedures, algorithms and data from standards ANSI, ISO, DIN, BS and specialized literature.